Independent Contractor Misclassification Settlement

 Arise Virtual Solutions Inc.

-Customer service representatives provided by hiring agency Arise Virtual Solution for AT&T and Apple accounts in California were awarded a $1.24 settlement in January 2013 to resolve allegations that the reps were misclassified as independent contractors.
+Hiring agency Arise Virtual Solution for AT&T and Apple accounts in California agreed to a $1.24 settlement in January 2013 to resolve allegations that their customer service representatives were misclassified as independent contractors.
 The home-based virtual call center agents alleged that due to being misclassified, they were paid less than the minimum wage and denied the costs of training, expenses, employer tax contributions, unemployment insurance, and workers compensation.

 Oil & Gas Workers